LIBRARY BRANCH MANAGER

 - Honesty, integrity, ability to maintain confidentiality, and responsible stewardship of City resources.

-The current salary range (Pay Range 1EX) for City of Milwaukee residents is $58,462-$81,844 annually, and the non-resident salary range is $57,028-$79,836.
+The current salary range (1EX) is $58,462-$81,844, and the resident incentive salary range for City of Milwaukee residents is $60,216-$84,300.
 Appointment above the minimum is possible based upon level of experience and other qualifications and is subject to approval.

 The City of Milwaukee provides a comprehensive benefit program that includes the following: